edithau/support-scheduler/README.md

 <h2>Online Support Team Scheduler</h2>

-This scheduler is implemented as a REST API, using RoR and Redis.
-See below for my design and implementation note.
+This is an online scheduling service for a support team.
+It is implemented as a REST-like JSON API using Ruby on Rails.

 Features include: